dgraeber/seed-farmer/docs_v2/docs/reference/faq.md

 ### How do I define module-specific permissions?

 You can define module-specific permissions using the `modulestack.yaml` file.
-This file contains the granular permissions that AWS CodeSeeder will need to deploy your module.
+This file contains the granular permissions that the module role may need to deploy your module.

 ## Troubleshooting